seabbs/cste-forecasting-workshop/epinow2.md

 ![](epinow2_files/figure-html/plot-truncation-1.png)<!-- -->

-**There is very little truncation in this data for this time period.** This is good news as it means we can use the data as observed to estimate the reproduction number..
+> :warning: **This plot is empty because there is very little truncation in this data for this time period.**
 ## Generation time estimate

 The generation time is the time between infection of an individual and infection of their infector.